ahundiak/isdp/trunk/README.txt

 20 Mar 2010
 Checked out from willow in the lab
 No password prompted for when checked out.
-Need password to checkin Got ^M in the readme file
+Need password to checkin.
+Prompts for it.

+Got ^M in the readme file, build files are fine.